fraser125/HiFiveInventor/WriteSomeCode.md

   * Return information about MicroPython and the device.
 ## radio
 ## random
-The following import statements may be needed to test the following API's
+The following import statements may be needed to test the 'random' API's
 ```
 import hifive
 import random